tyler-technologies-oss/forge-design-system/README.md

 # Tyler Forge™ Design System

-The Forge design system contains documentation for design methodologies used to build Tyler Technologies applications.
+The Forge design system documentation is for build Tyler Technologies applications using the Forge design language.

-Tyler Forge™ is based on the Material design spec with various customizations applied that focus on supporting enterprise application design.
+Tyler Forge™ is built for enterprise application design.

 [![Open in Codeflow](https://developer.stackblitz.com/img/open_in_codeflow.svg)](https:///pr.new/tyler-technologies-oss/forge-design-system/)